kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

    kubectl get upstream -n gloo-system aws-upstream -o yaml
    ```

-3. Create a simple VirtualService resource containing a `routeAction` that points to the AWS Lambda upstream.
+3. Create a VirtualService resource containing a `routeAction` that points to the AWS Lambda upstream.
+Note that this resource directs Gloo Edge to route requests directly to the Lambda upstram, but does not manipulate the JSON response.
    ```yaml
    kubectl apply -f - <<EOF
    apiVersion: gateway.solo.io/v1